Shop Whole HomeIndoor Air Quality Air Quality Monitors

 Humidity and Mold Monitor

-A hygrometer tracks humidity levels.
+If you just need to avoid mold, a hygrometer will track humidity levels for you.
 Mold grows best above 60% humidity, so this can help keep you informed about your home’s levels.
-This is a simple and inexpensive way to aim for between 40-50% humidity, so that you’re still comfortable, but mold isn’t.
+This is a simple and inexpensive air quality monitor for mold so you can aim for between 40-50% humidity— a good range so that you’re still comfortable, but mold isn’t.

 More Healthy Design for You